javedali99/python-resources-for-earth-sciences/README.md

 - [Geopandas](https://geopandas.org/index.html): GeoPandas is an open source project to make working with geospatial data in python easier.
 GeoPandas extends the datatypes used by pandas to allow spatial operations on geometric types.

+- [whitebox](https://github.com/giswqs/whitebox-python): The whitebox Python package is built on WhiteboxTools, an advanced geospatial data analysis platform.
+WhiteboxTools can be used to perform common geographical information systems (GIS) analysis operations, such as cost-distance analysis, distance buffering, and raster reclassification.

 - [PySal](https://pysal.org/): A python spatial analysis library for open source and crossed platform Geospatial Data Science

 - [Shapely](https://shapely.readthedocs.io/en/latest/): Shapely is a Python package for manipulation and analysis of planar geometric objects.
 It is based on the widely deployed `GEOS` (the engine of PostGIS) and `JTS` libraries.